If you are seriously interested in trying to tap trees yourself then there are some guidelines that you need to go by.

 9. Attach your bucket's lid or if using plastic wrap, cover the top and secure with masking tape.
 Stand back and watch as each day produces new treasure.

 Your trees will produce different amounts of sap each day.
 Some days you may get just a few tablespoons, other days you will have a gallon per bucket.
 It all really varies according to the temperature, weather, and the tree itself.
 I have found that my particular trees really like it when it is in the 30's and rains.
 You need to check your buckets daily because of this.
 You don't want any overflowing buckets!

 When you have about 2 gallons of sap, you're ready to start making syrup.
 You can wait until you have more sap, but wait no more than three days at a time.
 Sap is like milk and will spoil.
 If you don't have 2 gallon's worth of sap, take what you do have and purify it.
 To do that, filter it twice using a fine filter (I like to use a washable coffee filter).
 Bring the sap to a boil and boil on high for 3 minutes.
 Pour the hot sap into a container and refrigerate until you have enough to continue with the syrup making process.

 When making syrup, follow these instructions:

 - Boil the sap until it reduces down.
 This process will take about 6 hours and will create lots of steam.
-I recommend turning your oven vent on high and even turning on a dehumidifier machine on high in your kitchen to prevent steam damage to walls.
+I recommend turning your oven vent on high and even turning on a dehumidifier machine on high in your kitchen to prevent steam damage to walls and cabinets.

 - As the sap boils down, keep filtering and pouring sap in until you have poured all of the sap in the pot.
 Once you have let all of your sap boil down, you are ready to can the syrup.
 You know it is ready when the syrup thickens and gets really sticky when you pour a drop or two on a cold metal surface and let cool in a minute.
 Also, you can tell when the syrup tastes like pure sugar it's so sweet.